ting4324/Restaurant-Ordering-Website/README.md

 Order Summary: Review items before placing an order. and more...

-This is a school project done by few members including me.
+This is a school project done by 5 members including me.

 How to Run
 Clone the repository: